Fewer test loops. Faster, data-driven decisions. Stronger outcomes.

 Easing tolerance requirements by more than 200%

-Fewer tooling iterations: cut from several loops to just 1 or 2
+Fewer tooling iterations: cut from multiple loops to just 2

 30% faster ramp-up time